 To what extent must a partner work in the partnership?
 Can he do other things in his spare time?
 How do you define “spare time”?
 While there is an obligation of good faith between partners there is no obligation to work at all.
 Unless something is agreed there is nothing to stop a partner from ceasing to work in the partnership while retaining his share.
 On the other hand, there is nothing (apart from the problem of having to sell the existing partnership business and start over) to stop all the other partners from terminating the partnership and entering into a new partnership excluding the non-working partner.

 Who will be involved in managing the partnership and on what terms?
 Are all the partners equal (or are some more equal than others)?
-In the absence of agreement, they would have equal rights to participate.
+In the absence of agreement, they would have equal rights to participate in the management of the partnership.

 What happens if someone wants to leave?
 Can they require the other partners to pay them their share, or are they tied in until everyone else decides to wind up the partnership?
 In the absence of agreement to the contrary, any one partner can wind up a partnership.